Emotional Health and Wellbeing

 Mental health conditions can happen to any individual just as physical conditions.
 It is vital to look after yourself and watch out for any changes in your mood or if you are finding it difficult to cope with daily life.
 Ups and downs are a part of the pregnancy journey.

-You can always talk to Len or one of our very experienced midwives if you are experiencing any concerns.
+You can always talk to Dr Kliman or one of our very experienced registered nurses who are also trained midwives if you are experiencing any concerns.
 We strongly encourage you to do so.
 We have access to many expert health professionals that we can refer you to if necessary.

-With over three decades of experience, Dr Kliman has delivered over 20,000 babies and still counting.
+With over three decades of experience, Dr Kliman has delivered over 20,000 babies.